MicrosoftDocs/azure-ai-docs/articles/search/samples-python.md

 ## Demos

-A demo repo provides proof-of-concept source code for examples or scenarios shown in demonstrations.

-[**azure-search-vector-samples**](https://github.com/Azure/azure-search-vector-samples/blob/main/README.md) on GitHub provides a comprehensive collection of samples organized by scenario or technology.
+[**azure-search-vector-samples**](https://github.com/Azure/azure-search-vector-samples/blob/main/README.md) on GitHub provides a comprehensive collection of samples for vector search scenarios, organized by scenario or technology.

 We also recommend [**azure-search-openai-demo**](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/README.md).
 This is a ChatGPT-like experience over enterprise data with Azure OpenAI Python code showing how to use Azure AI Search with the large language models in Azure OpenAI.
 For background, see this Tech Community blog post: [Revolutionize your Enterprise Data with ChatGPT](https://techcommunity.microsoft.com/t5/ai-applied-ai-blog/revolutionize-your-enterprise-data-with-chatgpt-next-gen-apps-w/ba-p/3762087). |